obeli-sk/obelisk/README.md

 * Basic CLI for wasm component configuration and scheduling
 * Github release, docker image, publish to crates.io, support `cargo-binstall`

-## Milestone 2: Allow remote interaction via CLI and web UI
+## Milestone 2: Allow remote interaction via CLI and web UI - started
+* Move component and general configuration into a TOML file
+* Publish the image to docker hub (minimal and an ubuntu based image)
-* Push/pull components to/from an OCI registry
+* Pull components -from an OCI registry
 * HTTP API for execution and component management
 * Interactive CLI for execution and component management
 * Params typecheck on creation, introspection of types of all functions in the system